-As a creativity researcher, I regularly receive questions from all over the world about creativity.
+As a creativity researcher and a professor for the MBA in Dubai, I regularly receive questions from all over the world about creativity.
 What is it?
 Can it be trained?
 Who needs it?
 How do you build a culture of creativity…?

 Here are the Top 10 Questions About Creativity.